 - A place to meet to work on building robots, practicing games and working on the project.

-Teams then enter the Western Australian Regional tournament taking place on the 27th of November.
+Teams then enter one of the West Australian Regional tournaments taking place early November.
 Qualifying teams go forward to the WA State Final, then potentially onto Australian National tournament in December, at which they may qualify further to compete at an international event, representing Australia.